3meters/tipe/Readme.md

   Still reading?
 Tipe provides a base method, tipe(identifier) that returns a string for all valid identifiers, making it a valid replacement for Javascript's native typeof.
 It fixes all the obvious bugs in typeof.
 This is useful if you want to write switch statements based on the type of identifiers.

-  tipe.addTipe(Constructor, typeName) lets you add your own custom tipes for any constru
+  tipe.addTipe(Constructor, typeName) lets you add your own custom tipes for any constructor.

+  For all tipes, including custom tipes, tipe provides boolean test methods: tipe.<type>(value) and tipe.is<Type>(value).

   Tipe aims to be fast.
-Run node bench to compare the performance of tipe versus is.
+Run "node bench" to compare the performance of the current versions of tipe versus is.

-  We rely on the master public branch of tipe for a large-scale, closed-source public web service backing mobile apps.
-We keep track of it every day, and welcome all improvements.
+  Using ordinary public npm, we rely on tipe every day inside hot loops in a large-scale, closed-source public web service backing mobile apps.
+We welcome all improvements.

   Enjoy!